yursky/es-workshop/README.md

 2. Run `gem install bundler`
 3. Navigate to the `es-workshop` directory and run `bundle install`
 4. Run `ruby install.rb` to install Elasticsearch and Kibana (this will create the `lib` dirctory)
+  - **NOTE** If the install script fails on windows, I have a zipped version of what you need [here](https://drive.google.com/file/d/0BwyVYnDGZr39b2V0cEREZ0ktRGM/view?usp=sharing).
 5. In a new terminal tab, start Elasticsearch: `./lib/elasticsearch-*/bin/elasticsearch` (use `elasticsearch.bat` if you're on Windows)
 6. In a new terminal tab, start Kibana: `./lib/kibana-*/bin/kibana` (use `kibana.bat` if you're on Windows)
 7. Check that everything is working by navigating to the Kibana Dev Tools Console at [http://localhost:5601/app/kibana#/dev_tools/console](http://localhost:5601/app/kibana#/dev_tools/console)